 Today we have the privilege of being able to travel great distances and enjoy the comforts at affordable prices.
 Who would have thought back then you could go away on a Friday 1,678 km* away and come back on Sunday?

 *1678 kilometres is the imaginary straight line that separates Malaga from London.

 If we decide to hire a car in Malaga, the prices nowadays are much cheaper than in the olden days.
 Just imagine an advert like this:

 So, do you fancy coming to Malaga these holidays?
-You’ll be able to enjoy the Roman theatre situated in the centre of Malaga, next to the Gibralfaro castle.
+You’ll be able to enjoy the Roman theatre, next to the Gibralfaro castle.
 In other periods, not everyone could afford it, but nowadays it’s easy to spend a cheap holiday in Malaga.

 Route information provided by the Stanford University map at https://orbis.stanford.edu/ .